talrey/CreateDeco/README.md

 == Changelog ==

 1.2.13-1.18.2 & 1.19.2 | :
+ \* fixed a warning about mixins - Thanks MrLoLf!
  \* fixed cast iron block properties
+ \* changed Zinc Sheets to accept any forge:ingots/zinc

 1.2.12-1.18.2 & 1.19.2 | 17 DEC 2022:
  \* updated textures for most of the blocks and items